1. Variables, expressions and statements#

 Some binary operators are left right associative, some are right left.
 There is also a ternary operator ``if else’’.
 Try the following exercise to learn more about some of the Python operators.

-Have guess as to what the output should be for these commands
+Have guess as to what the output should be for these expressions.

 False and True